RobertBrochhaus/OpenPointList-Application/README.md

 # OpenPointList-Application
-Application to use and manage Open Point Lists.
+Application to use Open Point Lists.

 This appication depends on Qt Creator and carry-over its LGPL license model.